Industrial & Mechanical Uses of Mustard Oil: Applications & Benefits

 12. Environmental, Health & Safety Considerations

-Direct contact may cause mild skin irritation, so gloves are recommended during handling.
-From an
+cause mild skin irritation, so gloves are recommended during

-makes it far less harmful than petroleum-based alternatives.
+which makes it far less harmful than petroleum-based

 13. Economic & Supply-Chain Considerations